Hello and welcome to Dear Grief Guide,

 Grief never really goes away,

-It will always be present in some shape or form,
+It will always be present in some shape

 Is we talk about the return of things like hope and joy and delight and wonder.